-Whether you’re considering a home repair, new decor, or just looking for an inspiring new hobby, you may be ready to jump in to DIY-ing.
-But before you take the leap, it’s worth taking the time to think through the pros and cons of doing it yourself vs. hiring a professional.
-Depending on your priorities, one approach may be smarter than the other – from a financial, time-saving, or just overall effort standpoint.
+Whether you're considering a home or apartment repair, new room decor or just looking for an inspiring new hobby, you may be ready to jump in to DIY-ing.
+But before you take the leap, it’s worth taking the time to think through the pros and cons of doing it yourself versus hiring a professional.
+Depending on your priorities, one approach may be smarter than the other - from a financial, time-saving, or just overall effort standpoint.

-- What do you get from your time spent?
+What do you get from your time spent on a DIY project?

 Time is precious and it is likely that any new project will require some time investment, whether it’s researching the best pro for the job or taking a trip to the local hardware store for supplies.